mtumilowicz/java11-hibernate-inheritance-strategies-workshop/README.md

         animalRepository.findAll()

         select
             animal.id as id1_0_,
             pet.name as name1_4_,
             wild.endangered as endanger1_7_,
             case
                 when pet.id is not null then 1 when wild.id is not null then 2 when animal.id is not null then 0 end as clazz_
         from
             animal
         left outer join
             pet
                 on animal.id=pet.id
         left outer join
             wild
                 on animal.id=wild.id
         ```
-## Table per class
+## table per class
 * each subclass has its own table containing both the subclass and the base class properties
 * each table defines all persistent states of the class, including the inherited
 * when using polymorphic queries, a UNION is required to fetch the base class table along with all subclass tables
 * polymorphic queries require multiple UNION queries, so be aware of the performance implications of a large class
 hierarchy
+* key annotations
+    * `@Inheritance(strategy = InheritanceType.TABLE_PER_CLASS)`

 ### example
 * entities
     ```